Tristen Ikaika Jewelry Update | Shark Tank Season 13

 • Shark: Kevin O’Leary

-Kevin O’Leary made an offer, though he stated that it was a risky deal.
-Regardless, he offered $250,000 for 50% equity, as well as insurance in case something happens to Tristen.
-The sharks were taken aback by the large equity ask in Kevin’s offer.
+Regardless, he offers $250,000 for 50% equity, as well as insurance in case something happens to Tristen.
+The sharks are taken aback by the large equity ask in Kevin’s offer.

 Interested in more company updates from Season 13 Episode 12?
 Take a look here: